 It’s also important to consider that many at-home devices rely solely on IPL, which, as we mentioned, only works on distinctly contrasting hair/skin combinations.
 There are some exceptions, however.
 The Iluminage Touch ($445), for instance, combines IPL with radiofrequency.
 The latter allows the IPL to work on any skintone or hair color (including red and grey!).
 The Tria® Hair Removal Laser 4X ($449) is the only FDA-approved hair removal device that uses laser for at-home use.
 (That said, this type of laser does not work on deeper skin tones.
 For the ultimate guide to lasers for skin of color, go here.)

 On the surface, DIY laser hair removal sounds fantastic.
 It’s ultimately cheaper than office visits, and — let’s face it — treatments from the comfort of the couch sounds pretty appealing.
 Nevertheless, there are tradeoffs.

 For starters, at-home devices operate at a much lower strength than professional lasers (mainly for safety reasons).
-Lower power means that the follicle damage isn’t quite as intense, more treatments are required, and results are ultimately slower than they would be in a doctor’s office.
+Lower power means that the follicle damage isn’t quite as intense, more treatments are required, and results are ultimately slower than they would be in a licensed provider's office.
 For this reason, Karavolas says that DIY devices are ideal for touch-ups in between professional laser treatments.